 The Company uses long-term, forward-looking power price forecasts from third party consultants for the purposes of asset valuations.
 In the UK an equal blend is taken from the most recent central case forecasts from two leading consultants, whilst in Sweden an equal blend is taken from the most recent central case forecasts from three leading consultants.
-This is then blended with actual pricing for forward market trades for the next 4 years in Sweden and the next 3 years in the UK enabling a more holistic view of the power market to be included in the valuation.
+This is then blended with actual pricing for forward market trades for the next 3 years enabling a more holistic view of the power market to be included in the valuation.
 Where fixed price arrangements are in place, the financial model will reflect this price for the relevant time frame.